SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Rainbow Dash, will you go out with me?"
 Fluttershy asked.

-Rarity cheered for her, "you did it darling, you did it!"
+Rarity cheered for her, "You did it darling, you did it!"

 Fluttershy said, "I did it!"

-Rarity hugged Fluttershy, patting her on the back, "you did amazing."
+Rarity hugged Fluttershy, patting her on the back.
+"You did amazing."

-Fluttershy hugged her back, "Thank you Rarity, I couldn't have done it without you."
+Fluttershy hugged her back.
+"Thank you Rarity, I couldn't have done it without you."

-Rarity pulled away from the hug and asked, "would you like some celebratory pancakes?"
+Rarity pulled away from the hug and asked, "Would you like some celebratory pancakes?"

-Fluttershy said, "yes, is it Pinkie recipe, I really like her pancakes."
+Fluttershy said, "Yes, is it Pinkie's recipe, I really like her pancakes."

-"Yes," Rarity answered, "let's go to the kitchen," before getting up from the couch and going into the kitchen.
+"Yes," Rarity answered.
+"Let's go to the kitchen."
+She up from the couch and went into the kitchen.

-Fluttershy followed her into the kitchen and sat down at the table, "thanks for the pancakes, I need the energy if we're going to do more practicing."
+Fluttershy followed her into the kitchen and sat down at the table.
+"Thanks for the pancakes, I need the energy if we're going to do more practicing."

 "You are most welcome, darling, you've earned it," Rarity said.

 Rarity began making the pancakes while Fluttershy waited patiently.
-She was about to pour the pancake mix into a pan when she heard a knock at her door.
+She was about to pour the pancake batter into a pan when she heard a knock at her door.

-Rarity set everything down on the counter and trotted out of the room to see who was at the door, Fluttershy stayed in the kitchen.
+Rarity sat everything down on the counter and trotted out of the room to see who was at the door, Fluttershy stayed in the kitchen.

 Fluttershy waited patiently for Rarity to return.
 Moments later Pinkie trotted into the room, not Rarity.